How To Avoid Eye Problems In Dogs

 While you're at it, give the entire eye area a quick inspection for potential problems.

 I usually clean Max's eyes after a walk because he's less likely to wriggle when he's tired!

-Do this at least once a month and you'll be well on your way to helping your Cocker's eyes stay clean and healthy!
+Do this at least once a week, and you'll be well on your way to helping your Cocker's eyes stay clean and healthy!

 There are many other things you can do to help keep your pet's eyes

 Eye problems in dogs can range from very mild irritations to severe conditions that need immediate professional medical treatment.
 If you're in any doubt about the condition of your pet's eyes, please consult your vet immediately.

 Symptoms Of Common Eye Problems In Dogs

 How To Spot Potential Dog Eye Problems